JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ---
 title: 'cardinalR: Generating Interesting High-Dimensional Data Structures'
 description: |
-  Simulated high dimensional data is useful for testing, validating, and improving algorithms used in dimensionality reduction, supervised and unsupervised learning.
+  Simulated high dimensional data is useful for testing, validating, and improving algorithms used in dimension reduction, supervised and unsupervised learning.
 High-dimensional data is characterized by multiple variables that are dependent or associated in some way, such as linear, nonlinear, clustering or anomalies.
 Here we provide new methods for generating a variety of high-dimensional structures using mathematical functions and statistical distributions organized into the R package cardinalR.
 Several example data sets are also provided.
 These will be useful for researchers to better understand how different analytical methods work and can be improved, with a special focus on nonlinear dimension reduction methods.
 This package enriches the existing toolset of benchmark datasets for evaluating algorithms.
 draft: yes
 author:
 - name: Jayani P. Gamage